evolvingstuff/vdw2/content/posts/bariatric-surgery-and-vitamin-d-many-studies.md

 │   │   ├── TextNode
 │   │   │   full_match: `Note: Might not have needed surgery if `
 │   │   │   inner_content: `Note: Might not have needed surgery if `
-│   │   ├── LocalLinkNode
+│   │   ├── AliasedLocalLinkNode
 │   │   │   full_match: `((Obese lost more weight on diet if added 50,000 IU of vitamin D weekly – many RCTs|weight loss plan + weekly 50,000 IU of Vitamin D))`
 │   │   │   inner_content: `Obese lost more weight on diet if added 50,000 IU of vitamin D weekly – many RCTs|weight loss plan + weekly 50,000 IU of Vitamin D`
-│   │   │   page: `Obese lost more weight on diet if added 50,000 IU of vitamin D weekly – many RCTs|weight loss plan + weekly 50,000 IU of Vitamin D`
-│   │   │   children:
+│   │   │   page: `Obese lost more weight on diet if added 50,000 IU of vitamin D weekly – many RCTs` │   │   │   children:
 │   │   │   ├── TextNode
 │   │   │   │   full_match: `Obese lost more weight on diet if added 50,000 IU of vitamin D weekly – many RCTs|weight loss plan + weekly 50,000 IU of Vitamin D`